Writing Your Letter of Inquiry (LOI)

 4. Wait for Board/Staff Decision.

-If you are applying for a large grant, your LOI will be vetted by the Board of Trustees, who will decide who is invited to submit a full application.
+Your LOI will be vetted by the Board of Trustees, who will decide who is invited to submit a full application.
 You will be notified within a few weeks of the deadline whether or not you are moving to the next stage.
-Small grant LOI's are reviewed by staff, and applicants are notified of their status within a few days of the deadline.

 5. Plan for next grant cycle.